sundrelingam/rpackage/README.md

 # [1] "S3 Character method dispatched."
 ```

-However if we attempted to build the package, sourcing the files in alphabetical order without `Collate`, the build would fail.
-This can be shown by removing the `@include s4_b.R` tag in `s4_a.R` (which specifies the `Collate` order) and attempting to build the package.
+For `S4` however, if we attempted to build the package by sourcing the files using the default alphabetical order without `Collate`, the build would fail.
+This can be demonstrated by removing the `@include s4_b.R` tag in `s4_a.R` (which specifies the `Collate` order) and attempting to build the package.